Finland in the Eurovision Song Contest 2010: Final

 The final took place on 30 January 2010 at the Tampere Exhibition and Sports Centre in Tampere where the ten entries that qualified from the preceding three semi-finals competed.
 The winner was selected over two rounds of public televoting.
 In the first round, the top three from the ten competing entries qualified to the second round, the superfinal.
 In the superfinal, "Työlki ellää" performed by Kuunkuiskaajat was selected as the winner.
+The song was written in Finnish Karelian.
+(Note: Karelian is nowadays considered a separate language.)
 A total of 233,683 votes were cast during the show: 119,142 in the final and 114,541 in the superfinal.
 In addition to the performances of the competing entries, the interval act featured Mikko Leppilampi and Norwegian Eurovision Song Contest 2009 winner Alexander Rybak.